Foraum/need-to-think/README.md

 # FPGA-Driven Sine Wave Regeneration using ADC-DAC
-## Project Description
+## **Project Description**
-This project focuses on the implementation of the Serial Peripheral Interface (SPI) protocol by interfacing an Analog-to-Digital Converter (ADC) and a Digital-to-Analog Converter (DAC) with an FPGA.
-The primary aim of the project is to regenerate a sine wave using these components, demonstrating the real-time conversion of analog signals to digital and back to analog.
+This project demonstrates the design and implementation of a system capable of regenerating an analog sine wave using an FPGA and peripheral devices like ADC and DAC.
+The system employs the Serial Peripheral Interface (SPI) protocol to facilitate communication between the FPGA and external components.

 The project is divided into three distinct tasks: